SarjanoM/ode-solvers-euler-rk4/README.md

 # ode-solvers-euler-rk4
 C program implementing Heun’s method and fourth-order Runge–Kutta (RK4) to numerically solve the logistic growth differential equation and compare their stepwise results.
-Put this in the **README.md**.
-Keep it technical and minimal.
-This is enough for an academic reference.

 ---